Svenden123/checkbox/README.md

-# checkbox when you click on the checkbox, the message appears. when you clear the message, another message appears
+# checkbox when you click on the checkbox, the message appears. when you remove a click from the checkbox, another message appears